SidneyFC17/fieloelr/doc/UC-ELR-0016-Create Question Backend Page.md

    10. The system displays for the answer option a Remove icon
    11. The system displays at the bottom of the page the buttons “Cancel”, “Save” and “Save and new”
    12. The administrator fills the required fields for the question
-   13. The administrator fills the answer option and sets its IsCorrect field
+   13. The administrator fills the answer option and sets its IsCorrect field as desired
-   14. The administrator presses the New button in the answer options area
+   14. The administrator presses the New button in the answer options area, as many times as necessary
-   15. The system inserts a new answer option line
+   15. The system inserts a new answer option line with its remove icon, for each cick on New button
-   16. The administrator fills the new answer option and sets its IsCorrect field
+   16. The administrator fills the new answer options and sets their IsCorrect field as desired
    17. The administrator presses the Save button
    18. The system calls the Use Case [*Create Question*](https://github.com/FieloIncentiveAutomation/fieloelr/blob/feature/elrbackend/doc/UC-ELR-0005-Create%20Question.md)
    19. The system calls the Use Case [*Create Answer Option*](https://github.com/FieloIncentiveAutomation/fieloelr/blob/feature/elrbackend/doc/UC-ELR-0006-Create%20Answer%20Option.md)